 Factor 4.A.
 Special Populations (2 Points) Scoring Guide Points Award up to 2 points based the scoring guide to the right.
-Project targets one or more of the following specialized populations: 2 i.
+Project targets two or more of the following specialized populations: 2 i.
 Homeless Youth, ii.
 Domestic Violence survivors, iii.
 Homeless Families with Children, iv.
 Chronic Homeless, v.
-Homeless Veterans, and/or vi.
-Transgender/Gender Nonconforming Project does not target any of the above subpopulations.
+Homeless Veterans, vi.
+Transgender/Gender Nonconforming, vii.
+Older Adults/Seniors, and/or viii.
+Persons of different races and ethnicities, particularly those over-represented in the local population Project does not target any of the above subpopulations.
 0

 Factor 4.B.
-Severity of Needs (5 Points) Scoring Guide Award up to 5 points based on the project's plan to meet specific needs and vulnerabilities while complying with HUD regulations on providing 5 open access to the Coordinated Entry System.
+Severity of Needs (5 Points) Scoring Guide Award up to 5 points based on the project's plan to meet specific needs and vulnerabilities while complying with HUD regulations on providing open access to the Coordinated Entry System.
 Examples of needs include: low or no income, current or past substance use, a history of victimization such as domestic violence or sexual assault, criminal histories, and/or chronic homelessness.
+5